tesa1/zwart_lab_tools/README.md

 ## Differential analysis (RNA-seq and ChIP-seq) <a name="differential analysis"></a>

-For the basics differential binding and gene expression and tutorials to guide you through.
+For the basics of differential binding and gene expression and tutorials to guide you through.

 **DESeq2 for differential gene expression of RNA-seq experiments:** [https://bioconductor.org/packages/release/bioc/vignettes/DESeq2/inst/doc/DESeq2.html]